MileHacker Logo

 Unique Local Transport

-Cable cars, funiculars, or other unique local transport systems are not applicable to the Redwood Coast region.
+Cable cars, funiculars, or other unique local transport networks are not applicable to the Redwood Coast region.

 Accessibility Information

-Redwood National and State Parks offer some trails for people with disabilities and facilities.
+Redwood National and State Nature reserves offer certain paths for people with disabilities and facilities.
 This covers paved accessible paths, like the Newton B. Drury Parkway and Big Tree Wayside, which provide a welcoming experience for everyone visitors.
 Public transit buses in the region are also accessible, supporting travel for individuals with mobility needs.

 Park Accessibility